WofWca/my-dacha-server/README.md

 - Use an intermediate host, where we can set up a reverse SSH tunnel.
 Like "serveo.net".

     If it's down, communication will be interrupted.
 It can be solved by setting up an additional tunnel on a different server.
-    Also, "serveo.net" currently doesn't load using "MTS" ISP.
+    Also, "serveo.net"'s IP is currently blocked.
 - VPN

     Has to be expensive
+- VPS with a reverse SSH tunnel

+    Has to be even more expensive.

-We decided to use "serveo.net".
+We've decided to use a VPS, screw this.

 SSHD config's at `/etc/ssh/sshd_config`